BIGJRA/BIGJRA.github.io/rejuv.md

 lower the target's Special Defense by 2 stages \| On Bewitched Woods Field, power is boosted x1.5.

-Each of these battles tries to neutralize Grass’ many weaknesses.
+Each of these battles tries to neutralize Grass' many weaknesses.
 Be careful of both of their Ludicolo, who will outspeed you thanks to the rain.
 Mega Sceptile hits really hard and fast and can heal itself, while Mega Venusaur tanks two of its weaknesses thanks to Thick Fat and can wear you down with Giga Drain and Leech Seed.
-On both teams, Uproot can be threatening if you’re attempting any kind of defensive strategy, so going for a fast offense somehow might be safer.
+On both teams, Uproot can be threatening if you're attempting any kind of defensive strategy, so going for a fast offense somehow might be safer.

 There are lots of ways to win!
 Sunny Day changes the weather and the